 The Guideline’s first formal publication will be high performance control sequences for airside HVAC equipment, including single zone VAV AHUs, multiple-zone VAV AHUs, and a variety of VAV terminal units.
 These control sequences are based on Task 2, the written English language sequences of operation, from ASHRAE Research Project 1455, “Advanced Control Sequences for HVAC Systems – Phase I Air Distribution and Terminal Systems.”

 The Guideline was first published in 2018 and can be purchased via the ASHRAE Bookstore.
+There will be a major update to the Guideline tentatively scheduled to be released in June 2021.

 The GPC meets (under normal circumstances) at the Annual and Winter Meetings on Mondays from 8am noon local time.
 We also have quarterly net meetings.
 Their dates and times will be updated on this website as they're determined.